Discovering Urban Functional Zones from Biased and Sparse Points of Interests and Sparse Human Activities: Functional Zone Identification

 \subsection{Region Aggregation}

-To aggregate the regions, clustering is a good way to perform it, as the ground truth of region labels are not available at this moment.
-Regions in the same clusters should have similar functions, and those in different clusters should provide various functions.
-For each region unit $r$, its corresponding features in $V$ is column $r$ $(v_1^r,\dots,v_k^r).$ Based on these features, a $K$-means clustering method is a naive way to cluster region units to functional zones.
+{As the ground truth of region labels are not available at this moment, clustering is then naturally used to perform it to aggregate the regions.} Regions in the same clusters should have similar functionalities, {while} those in different clusters {regions should} provide various {different} functionalities. $K$-means clustering method is a naive and usual way to cluster region units to functional zones.
 However, $K$-means does not consider the spatial information of each region.
-When the segmentation grids is very small, a big place may segmented into different region units and carrying different number of POIs.
-For instance, a shopping mall is segmented into 3 region units.
+When the segmentation grids is very small, a big place may segmented into different region units and carrying different number of POIs. {Then the fine-grained region representations may be totally different from each other and lead to a worse clustering result by $K$-means.} For instance, a shopping mall is segmented into 3 region units.
 One of them carry the majority of POIs of different stores, while another two of them only have a few stores.
-There is then a huge difference among POI features of those region units.
-If only the distance among feature element-wise comparison, such as $K$-means, is considered without the spatial location information, these 3 region units would be assigned into 2 clusters.
-In order to confront against such imbalance that caused by the fine-grids, we take the spatial location of each region units into account.
-The cluster labels of the 8 neighbor region units that surround this region units should be more probably share the same cluster label.
-Hence, the Conditional Random Field (CRF) method is used to cluster region units.
-The CRF method aims to maximize a posterior (MAP) inference over each region unit, which will maximize cluster label agreement between similar region units to induce more smoothness \cite{krahenbuhl2011efficient}.
+There is then a huge difference among POI features of those region units. {Then these 3 region units are more likely clustered into 2 various clusters rather than be clustered into the same cluster.} {Therefore, if the spatial information is not leveraged, $K$-means clustering based on the region representation is not enough for the finer granularity.
+When the segmentation is fine-grained, many functional zones are partitioned into different small parts with different kinds of POIs and various numbers of POIs, thus introducing more variance into the same functional zones.} In order to confront against such imbalance that caused by the fine-grids, we take the spatial location of each region units into account. {In usual, when the granularity is fine, the 8 neighbor region units that surround this region unit should be more probably share the same cluster}.
+Hence, {the spatial location information should also be utilized in the clustering as well to improve the consistency of the clustered region units.
+As the region representation and neighbor clusters will both influence the current region clustered result, the current region unit representation and their neighbours clusters are connected as a small random field that conditional independent with other region units.} Conditional Random Field (CRF) method is {thus involved} to cluster the region units, {because} CRF method aims to maximize a posterior (MAP) inference over each region unit {representations and meanwhile also to }maximize {each} cluster agreement between similar region units {and neighbors} to induce more smoothness \cite{krahenbuhl2011efficient}.
 Each region unit can be regarded as a $k$-dimensional data point that is generated by a probability distribution, such as Gaussian.
-And a label agreement penalty is also jointly used to calculate the label generation probability of different region units.
-In our paper, the Gaussian distribution is regarded as the generative distribution of each region unit, and only $8$ neighbors of each region units are used in CRF to penalize the label agreement.
+And a {cluster} agreement penalty is also jointly used to calculate the {cluster} generation probability of different region units.
+In our paper, the Gaussian distribution is regarded as the generative distribution of each region unit, and only $8$ neighbors of each region units are used in CRF to penalize the {cluster} agreement.
 The process of CRF can be formulated as follows: